 GeneCards Summary for PIGS Gene

-PIGS (Phosphatidylinositol Glycan Anchor Biosynthesis, Class S) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+PIGS (Phosphatidylinositol Glycan Anchor Biosynthesis Class S) is a Protein Coding gene.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include GPI-anchor transamidase activity.

 UniProtKB/Swiss-Prot for PIGS Gene

 Component of the GPI transamidase complex.
 Essential for transfer of GPI to proteins, particularly for formation of carbonyl intermediates.